 (And it’s been fun to add Micro-Reads as an element to our LA FPI Nights at the theater, to see plays by women and include our voices!
-We also feature Micro-Reads as part of our annual SWAN Day Action Fest.
+We also feature Micro-Reads as part of our annual SWAN Day events.
 Guidelines for these may vary.
 Check our Events Page to see what’s coming up.)

 What should I bring?

 - 1 page selection from a play or screenplay or other material, or a 1-page play – 400 words or less, please.
 (Dialogue works best but we can be flexible; fine to keep in stage directions or eliminate if you don’t need them.)
 Only 1 Micro-Read per writer, please.
 And yes: keep it to ONE PAGE!
 (For events with multiple sessions of Micro-Reads like our SWAN Day Action Fest, writers may bring 1 page for each session.)

 - If you have multiple characters, you may want to bring printed copies for all roles/actors.
 (Alternatively, it’s fine if a couple of readers share one script!)
 Oh, and it’s a good idea not to have more than 5 characters.

 - Please include your name and email/contact info on top of page.

 What if I’m a male writer?

 We love you, but we won’t be reading your work during our Micro-Reads.
 Chances are, however, we’ll put you to work as an actor!

 All artists and arts lovers are welcome to eat, drink, chat + connect at LA FPI’s Quarterly Gatherings at Samuel French, and any other events.
 We hope to see you soon!